ptahmose/libczi-zeiss/docs/source/pages/czicmd_usage.rst

   --bitmapgenerator BITMAPGENERATORCLASSNAME
                     Only used for 'CreateCZI': specifies the bitmap-generator to use.
-Possibly values are "gdi", "freetype", "null" or "default".
+Possible values are "gdi", "freetype", "null" or "default".
 Run with argument '--version' to get a list of available bitmap-generators.